 - can be added to both hot and cold beverages and in some cases, they can be used for baking

 - Are usually much sweeter than sugar so only small amounts are needed to achieve the desired taste

 - Are said to help increase the palatability of fruits, vegetables, and whole grain breads/cereals and thus have the potential to increase the nutrient density of the diet while promoting lower energy intakes – Because they provide fewer calories per gram than sugar as they are not completely absorbed by your digestive system.

 Examples of NNS include aspartame, stevia, and sucralose.

 What Is Sucralose?

 As seen above, this is an FDA approved non-nutritive/artificial sweetener that can be used as a substitute to table sugar.
-Commonly known as Splenda, Sucralose was first discovered (accidentally) in 1976, by a British sugar company.
+Commonly known by the brand name Splenda, sucralose was first discovered (accidentally) in 1976, by a British sugar company.

 This sugar substitute is made from sucrose, through a process that substitutes three chloride atoms for three hydroxyl groups on the sucrose molecule.
 This specific artificial sweetener is said to be anywhere between 450 to 600 times sweeter than table sugar.
 The FDA approved this sugar substitute as a general-purpose sweetener in 1999 (7).